|The JC pontificates about technology |

-- It is a truth universally acknowledged that no lawyer on God’s earth can competently format a document in Microsoft Word.
+- Albeit one that almost no-one knows how to use.
+It is a truth universally acknowledged that no lawyer on God’s earth can competently format a document in Microsoft Word.

 - There are more than ever: The number of practising solicitors in England and Wales has reached another all-time high — Law Gazette.

 - The number of M&A deals peaked in — you guessed it - 2007: Number & value of M&A deals worldwide since 2000 — The Institute for Mergers, Acquisitions and Alliances.